yaoyugua/MSU-CSE803/README.md

 # MSU-CSE803
 Homeworks and Project for CSE803 of Michigan State University.
+Contact yaoyugua@msu.edu for the conflict with your work, bugs/errors in the code/reportPDF or the interests in the project topic.

 ## TODO List
 1. Finish the project proposal.